 Every college has its own "feel" or "personality."
 But where does that come from?
-Mostly, it comes from the students on campus.
-What are your preferences when it comes to the people you will be hanging out with over the next four years?
+Mostly, it comes from the students.

 How you want to spend your time should guide you in choosing a student culture.
-Students at one college might have a reputation for partying, while students at another might spend more time studying and participating in intellectually focused activities.
-Some colleges may be known for student activism in areas such as community service or the environment.
-At others, many students may participate in the creative arts, such as music and drama.
+Students at one college might have a reputation for partying, while students at another might spend more time in intellectual activities.
+Some colleges may be known for student activism, the creative arts, or studying abroad.
 The possibilities are nearly endless.

-On the academic side, you may find your classes heavily populated with what seem like geniuses.
-This may intimidate you or stimulate you, depending on how you react to a competitive academic environment.
-If the academic level of other students is below yours, this can be equally frustrating.
+On the academic side, your fellow students should be stimulating but not over your head—unless you prefer a competitive academic environment.
+If the academic level of other students is below yours, that can be equally frustrating.